mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/index.md

     The ATLAS Automation API also provides data access, but the SQL Race API is more direct and will yield better performance.

 [Code Samples](https://github.com/mat-docs/MAT.OCS.SQLRace.Examples){ .md-button } [API Reference](https://mat-docs.github.io/Atlas.SQLRaceAPI.Documentation/){ .md-button }

+Coding languages such as C#, MATLAB, Python, and C++ are commonly used.
+Other languages that are compatible with WCF APIs can be used as well.